 First-generation is defined as

 All CARE participants will live together in campus housing during the initial summer term, along with current Florida State students who will serve as residential peer counselors, guides, and mentors.
 Participants will also:

 Students admitted to the University through CARE will begin their studies during the summer term.
 Throughout the remainder of their enrollment at FSU, they will participate in a variety of required and optional activities to ensure successful completion of their bachelor's degree.

 Information on minimum qualifications for admission to the Center for Academic Retention and Enhancement (CARE) through the Summer Bridge Program.

-Information on applying to the FSU Summer Bridge Program.
-Find out steps required to complete the 2016 CARE Application, as well as tips on how to submit the online application.
+Information on applying to be a member of CARE for 2017.
+Find out steps required to complete the 2017 CARE Application, as well as tips on how to submit the online application.

 Overview of the benefits CARE students receive as members of the Summer Bridge Program.

 Overview of the activities and services students receive as members of the CARE Summer Bridge Program.